 have completed.
 The specification spells this out in detail in what it

 steps.
-The specification doesn’t mention style or layout at all—because
+These steps don’t mention style or layout at all—because style

-style and layout, just like paint and draw, are implementation details
+and layout, just like paint and draw, are implementation details of a

 JavaScript-observable things that have to happen before drawing